AdobeDocs/experience-platform.en/help/profile/edge-profiles.md

 ## Available regions {#regions}

-The following regions are available for usage with Edge:
+The following regions are available for usage with edge:

 - VA6
 - OR2